CardonaEA/code-image-analysis-c-elegans/smFISH-images-simulation/README.md

 ## 2nd part: generation of synthetic smFISH images at different mRNA concentrations

 ### Procedure:
+Note: by default, the script requires a lot of time as it generates 25 different concentrations with 3 replicates in a whole oocyte.
+To test the script see the **Recommended parameters to test** section below.
 6. Open MATLAB
 7. In the command window: